-Finally, in 2011 the two hydrographic offices agreed to proceed with a production implementation plan using the phased approach of four targeted regions shown in figure A. On February 22, 2013, the USCHC completed the project to eliminate ENC overlaps with the release of the final set of transboundary ENCs.
-Ultimately 92 ENC overlaps were identified and resolved.
-Gaps were not an issue since both countries had achieved adequate ENC coverage.
+Finally, in 2011 the two hydrographic offices agreed to proceed with a production implementation plan to eliminate the ENC overlaps for each of the five target regions.
+On January 31st, 2015, the USCHC completed the project with the release of the Beaufort Sea transboundary ENCs.
+Ultimately 94 ENC overlaps were identified and resolved.

-This document summarizes the technical, policy, and managerial aspects of this project as a case study for other Member States and Regional Hydrographic Commissions in the event the USCHC experience may be helpful.
+This document summarizes the technical, policy, and managerial aspects of this project as a case study reference for other Member States and Regional Hydrographic Commissions.